 Dar Si Said – A specious house that has been remodeled and serves as a museum for different textiles, arms and jewelry.
 A simple, nice museum, though many of the displays in Dar Si Said are similar to the Marrakech Museum.
 Website: http://www.maroc.net/museums/marrakesh1.html Open daily from 9am – 4:45pm except Tuesdays.

-Majorelle Gardens – Head to the Art Deco splendor of the Majorelle Gardens in the Ville Nouvelle (New City), but to avoid the crowds, be sure to head there early!
+Majorelle Gardens – We’ve got an entire article about the gardens of Marrakesh, but do head early to the impressive Majorelle Gardens in the Ville Nouvelle (New City), but to avoid the crowds, be sure to head there early!
 This beautifully curated garden boasts a variety of cacti and is home to many species of birds endemic to North Africa as well as a variety of beautiful fountains, all set off by the special cobalt blue that provides the backdrop to this little tucked-away wonder.
 It was originally constructed by the French artist Jaques Majorelle during the protectorate and then eventually purchased by the fashion designer Yves Saint-Laurent, whose ashes were spread in the garden after his death.
 Pop in to the Islamic Art Museum of Marrakech in the gardens to see textiles, ceramics and jewelry from Saint-Laurent’s collection as well as preserved watercolors of Jaques Majorelle.
 (Open 8am – 5:30pm, October 1st – April 30th; 8am – 6pm May 1st – September 30th; and 9am – 5pm during Ramadan.
 Entrance 50 dhs for garden / 25 dhs for museum.
-Students with valid student ID are 30 dhs).
+Students with valid student ID are 30 dhs)

-Palmeraie – Long the home of the upscale, the Marrakech Palmeraie consists of a large grove of palm trees outside of the medina.
+Palmeraie – Long the home of the upscale, the Marrakesh Palmeraie consists of a large grove of palm trees outside of the medina.
 Throughout this grove, there are many activities for the family.
-Website: http://www.palmeraiemarrakech.com A petit taxi can get you there for about 35 – 50 dirham.
+Website: http://www.palmeraiemarrakech.com.
+A petit taxi can get you there for about 35 – 50 dirhams.
 Camel rides of twenty minutes can be had for 50 dirham.
-For those looking for a round of golf while on vacation in Marrakech, this is the place!
+For those looking for a round of golf while on vacation in Marrakesh, this is the place!